Header

 You can deploy from any Git repository to almost any server, whether that be via SSH/SFTP, FTP or other protocols such as S3.
 Additionally, if you have build tasks to run such as code compilation, they can be run on DeployHQ before the changes are uploaded, allowing you to keep compiled outside of your repository even if you're limited to only an FTP connection to your server.

-Additionally, with the major supported repository hosts such as Bitbucket and GitHub, you can setup automatic deployments so that your changes will be uploaded for you when you push to the repository.
+Additionally, with the major supported repository hosts such as GitHub, Gitlab and Bitbucket , you can setup automatic deployments so that your changes will be uploaded for you when you push to the repository.

 DeployHQ deployment